connectrpc/connect-go/.github/CONTRIBUTING.md

 Note that for a contribution to be accepted, you must sign off on all commits in order to affirm that they comply with the [Developer Certificate of Origin][dco].
+Make sure to configure `git` with the same name and E-Mail as your GitHub account, and run `git commit` with the `-s` flag to sign.
+If necessary, a bot will remind you to sign your commits when you open your pull request, and provide helpful tips.

 ## Setup